Close Menu

 Together, we are making a difference in the world!

-We are a grassroots campaign in Liberia, West Africa.
+We are a grassroots campaign in Liberia, Africa.

-We provide women with resources to become self-sufficient entrepreneurs.
-These products give women the power to raise above the economic and social conditions in Africa through entrepreneurial opportunities.
-Many women in Liberia are alone, homeless, and vulnerable to abuse and sex work, while their children suffer from starvation and lack of education.
+We provide women with goods that she can sell to start her own self-sustaining business.
+These goods give women the power to raise above the economic and social conditions in Africa through entrepreneurial opportunities.
+Many women in Liberia are alone, homeless, and vulnerable to abuse and sex work, while their children suffer from starvation and lack of education. ($100 donation provides one woman with the opportunity to start her own business)

-We provide education to over 500 children every year.
+We provide education to over 585 children every year.
 These children come from single-parent households, are being raised by relatives, orphaned, neglected, or abandoned.
-Girl Power Africa is working to make a difference, one child at a time, by offering educational tuition fees paid, school supplies, uniforms, deworming medications and anti-malaria medications.
+Girl Power Africa is working to make a difference, one child at a time, by offering educational tuition fees paid, school supplies, uniforms, deworming medications and anti-malaria medications. ($110 donation provides a child with education for one year, covering tuition fees and essential supplies)

 With our help, they receive hope for their future and a chance to fulfill their potential.